-- providing sessions with our DSL

-- making referrals to the School Nurse
+- providing sessions with our DSL - making referrals to the School Nurse

-- finding information and support from external agencies.

-Local Safeguarding Arrangements and making referrals

-The school adheres to local safeguarding arrangements, as outlined by the Northamptonshire Safeguarding Children Partnership.
+Local Safeguarding Arrangements and making referrals The school adheres to local safeguarding arrangements, as outlined by the Northamptonshire Safeguarding Children Partnership.

 For further details of how the school works with partner agencies in responding to safeguarding incidents (including incidents of child on child abuse), please see the main body of this policy.